armele/ott/README.md

   - MCol schematic dimension by Thaylar & the LDT Team
     - need to add bits
 - Added native support for custom music
-- Added copper blocks etc as pathblocks for MineColonies citizens
+- Added copper blocks/slabs/stairs as pathblocks for MineColonies citizens
 - Updated the item models for dyes
+- Moved 3D texture models for external mods to a built in resource pack to override mod load order issues